 What You Can Do

-The best thing you can do while your application is in underwriting is fulfill your lender’s requests as quickly as you can.
+There are a few things you can do to help facilitate the application process, but the best thing you can do is fulfill your lender’s requests as quickly as you can.
 As the underwriter reviews your paperwork, chances are they’ll need something else.
 The underwriter will proceed to contact the processor, who will contact the originator, who will let you know that more documentation is needed.
 The quicker you provide that documentation, the quicker the underwriter will have a decision.